zokl/openwrt-homebridge-sac/README.md

 2. Choose **sac** in menuconfig *Extra package*
 3. Compile

+## Deployment

+OpenWRT deployment process.
+IMG or by opkg.

 ## Configuration

 Application **sac** has a configuration file in `/etc/config/sac`.
 In a configuration file could be specified several parameters.
 The restart of the **sac** process is necessary after editing the configuration file.